 There are many more name suggestion tools available, and in case you want to look beyond the ones discussed above, you can try any of these,

-- Free Domain Name Generator is a simple tool where you simply enter your keyword, choose the prefixes and suffixes that you want, and hit Go.
+- Free Domain Name Generator is a simple tool where you enter your keyword, choose the prefixes and suffixes you want, and hit Go.
 As a next step, you can check the generated names for availability.
-The suggested names are usually appraised for suitability.
+This tool usually appraises the suggested names for suitability.

-- A fast Domain Search Tool, Domain Typer helps you find country domains and generic domains.
+- Domain Typer is a fast Domain Search Tool that helps you find country and generic domains.
 You can also check the page rank of any website by simply typing in the URL of that website.

 - Impossibility searches for domain names based on a combination of words to show you the list of unregistered .com names, based on your combination.
 They use multiple servers in parallel to speed up the search.

 - With Spinxo, you can just click on the Spin button and watch it generate random names.
 If you feed in keywords, you will get more customized names.
-Names can be found for social media also and you can check the availability of names for Twitter, Facebook, Skype and Tumblr.
+You can also find names for social media and check the availability of names for Twitter, Facebook, Skype and Tumblr.

 Finding the right name for your blog right at the very start is essential.
-You now have many handy tools at your disposal, and you are sure to find the name you like using any one of them.
+Also, you now have many handy blog name generators at your disposal, and you can find the name you like using any of them.